A pile of colorful antibiotic capsules on a blue surface.

 The SLEP

-The FDA said that they are mistaken on the caution side when extending the expiration dates.
+The FDA said that they were mistaken on the caution side when extending the expiration dates.
 However long they think the drugs will last, they still mark it the period sooner than what it is supposed to be.

-Today, there are no drugs that continue for more than ten years than their original expiration date.
+Today, there are no drugs that continue for more than ten years after their original expiration date.
 Indeed, ten years is an extended period for medicine to last.
 However, they store the medication under SLEP in ideal conditions, unlike regular households and preppers.

 Medications at Home versus SLEP Warehouse